BrailleRAP building manual

 Note

-The limit switch is shown not wired but must be wired before installation.
+The limit switch is pictured without wires, but must be wired before assembly.

 Note

-Pay attention to the direction of the 2.5 screws.
-The head of the screw must be under the microswitch to allow passage of the linear axis.
+Note the position of the M2.5 screws.
+The head of the screw must be under the limit switch to give clearance for the linear rod.

 _images/endtsopx_assembly.png